Adjoint Matching through the Lens of the Stochastic Maximum Principle in Optimal Control: Introduction

 Despite its empirical success, adjoint matching was originally proposed heuristically within the control-affine quadratic-cost setting, and its optimality was verified a~posteriori rather than derived from first principles (see \Cref{subsec:original_am}).
 This heuristic construction does not reveal the underlying control-theoretic structure that explains \emph{why} the simplification preserves optimality, nor does it extend to more general SOC formulations.

+\rev_num{This limitation is not merely formal.
+Recent generative modeling work has begun to use non-Gaussian forward processes with state-dependent diffusion, including simplex diffusions based on Cox--Ingersoll--Ross or Jacobi-type processes~\citep{richemond2022categorical,avdeyev2023dirichlet} and multiplicative models based on geometric Brownian motion~\citep{shetty2025dale,kim2025diffusion}.
+More recently, \citet{tang2026tweedie} developed unified denoising objectives for several such processes.
+Reward fine-tuning of models with these dynamics therefore calls for an adjoint-matching theory that applies beyond the time-dependent-diffusion setting of the original formulation, a need we confirm numerically in \Cref{sec:numerics}.}

 In this paper, we revisit and generalize adjoint matching, and establish its connection to stochastic optimal control through the \emph{stochastic maximum principle} (SMP).
 Beyond the generative modeling context, these results are also of independent interest to the stochastic control community, as they yield new implementable algorithms for SOC and a practical resolution to a long-standing obstacle in SMP-based methods.
+More broadly, methods for stochastic optimal control are increasingly central to machine learning: in addition to reward fine-tuning of diffusion and flow models, adjoint-matching-based algorithms have recently been used for sampling from unnormalized densities~\citep{havens2025adjoint,liu2025adjoint} and for reinforcement learning in robotics~\citep{li2026qlearning}.
+Our results connect this growing family of machine-learning algorithms with the classical stochastic control literature, and are intended to facilitate exchange between the two communities.
 Our main contributions are as follows:

 \begin{itemize} \item \textbf{A general Hamiltonian BAM formulation for SOC (\Cref{thm:general_hamiltonian_basic_adjoint_matching}).} We formulate a \emph{general Hamiltonian basic adjoint matching} (BAM) objective for SOC problems with general control-dependent drift and diffusion and convex running costs.
 This formulation relies on unbiased estimators of the cost-to-go gradient and Hessian via first- and second-order adjoint equations, and substantially extends the setting of \cite{domingoenrich2025adjoint}, which arises as a special case.
-We show that the expected BAM objective has the same first variation as the original SOC objective, and that its critical points satisfy the SMP/HJB stationarity conditions.
+We show that the expected BAM objective has the same first variation as the original SOC objective, and that its critical points satisfy the stationarity conditions associated with the stochastic maximum principle (SMP) and Hamilton--Jacobi--Bellman (HJB) formulations.

 \item \textbf{A lean adjoint matching loss for time-dependent diffusion (\Cref{thm:general_hamiltonian_lean_adjoint_matching}).} In the practically important case where the diffusion depends only on time, the BAM framework reduces to a \emph{lean adjoint matching} (AM) loss that avoids second-order terms and recovers the original adjoint matching objective of \cite{domingoenrich2025adjoint} in the control-affine quadratic-cost setting as a special case.
 Under standard uniqueness assumptions, the critical points of this lean AM loss recover the optimal control.